Juliette Murphy

 Biography

-Juliette began her musical journey at home on the south side of Glasgow, where she started learning piano at the age of eight before later taking up the trumpet through her local council’s tuition scheme.
-During her school years, she performed in numerous youth ensembles, including the West of Scotland Schools Wind Orchestra and the National Youth Orchestras of Scotland — experiences she credits with igniting and sustaining her passion for music.
+Juliette started music at home in the south side of Glasgow where she began to learn piano at the age of 8 and later picked up trumpet lessons through her local council.
+In her school years Juliette participated in numerous youth ensembles including the West of Scotland Schools Wind Orchestra and the National Youth Orchestras of Scotland which she attributes to fanning the flame of her passion of music to this day.

 Juliette went on to study at the Royal Conservatoire of Scotland under the tutelage of Nigel Boddice MBE, Mark O’Keeffe, Peter Franks, John Gracie, and Sandy McGrattan.
-During her time at RCS, she was selected for both the BBC Scottish Symphony Orchestra and Royal Scottish National Orchestra professional apprenticeship schemes, and she also took part in the Red Note Ensemble Advanced Academy.
+During her time at RCS, she was the successful candidate for both the BBC Scottish Symphony Orchestra and Royal Scottish National Orchestra professional apprenticeship schemes, and also partook in the Red Note Ensemble Advanced Academy.

 In 2020, Juliette graduated with a Bachelor of Music with First Class Honours.
 She was the proud recipient of the Robert McCreath Memorial Prize for her contributions to the brass department, as well as the Mary D. Adams Memorial Prize for Chamber Music.